JanneMattila/www/docs/_posts/2024/06/2024-06-03-merging-two-apims-together.markdown

 [Azure APIOps Toolkit](https://github.com/Azure/APIOps).

 Many customers are using Infrastructure as Code (IaC) to manage their APIM instances.
-If you have all that in place, then doing even larger changes to the environment should not be too daunting task.
+If you have all that in place, then making even larger changes to the environment should not be too daunting task.

 I was working with one customer who had two APIM instances for their internal integrations and they wanted to merge them together.